shrir/xpress/README.md

 1. Terse(er).
 2. Readable.
 As close to infix expressions as possible
-2. Consistent.
-3-tuples expressions ["operand", "operator", "operand"] joined by `AND`s and/or `OR`s
+3. Consistent.
+3-tuple expressions `["operand", "operator", "operand"]` joined by `AND` and/or `OR`
-3. Secure.
+4. Secure.
 We never `eval()`
-4. Flexible.
+5. Flexible.
 Easy to add new operators, easy to build complex structures

 ## Limitations